Viola Priesemann

-Viola Priesemann (born 28 April 1982) is a German physicist.
+Viola Priesemann (born 28 April 1982) is a German physicist and computational neuroscientist.
 One of her research priorities is to explore how the human brain organizes its neuronal capacities, to enable meaningful information processing.

 Education and career

 Viola Priesemann was born in Bobingen, Germany.
 She studied physics at the Technische Universität Darmstadt.
 She conducted research on neural information processing at the École normale supérieure in Paris, at the California Institute of Technology, and at the Max Planck Institute for Brain Research in Frankfurt.
 Priesemann's doctoral thesis focused on propagation dynamics in neural networks and the role of phase transitions in information processing.

 After working as a postdoc with Theo Geisel, she became a fellow at the Bernstein Center for Computational Neuroscience Göttingen in 2014 and successfully applied for an independent Max Planck Research Group in 2015, which she currently leads at the Max Planck Institute for Dynamics and Self-Organization in Göttingen.
 She studies propagation processes in complex systems and the self-organization and emergence of information processing in living and artificial neural networks.

-Priesemann is a Fellow of the Elisabeth Schiemann Kolleg and a member of the Cluster of Excellence Multiscale Bioimaging.